Project

 What most interested me in their implementation was their implementation of the returned next() function, and if I understand it correctly, they're using the same approach as Saxon: They return a new (or at least re-seeded) instance of an RNG.
 So, that's at least common practice, and most of all: It's in accordance with the W3C specification, which says, next() returns "another random number generator", not that it returns the next number from the currently initialized / seeded RNG.
 So I need to realize that it's not the implementations that run against my RNG user's intuitions, but it's the spec.

-RE: How random is a sequence produced with calls to random-number-generator()? - Added by Vladimir Nesterovsky 8 months ago
+RE: How random is a sequence produced with calls to random-number-generator()? - Added by Vladimir Nesterovsky over 1 year ago

 Similar problem with Random was reported in java in the past, see: